 |E-bike (in Bagan)||6000||4|

 - Don’t forget to ask for a helmet.

 - Your promise is usually enough as a deposit for a motorbike.

-> - They even don’t ask to see your driving license (it happened only once out of 15 cases to us).
+- They don’t ask for driving license (it happened only once out of 15 cases).

-> - Don’t look for the classic gas stations – look for homes with gasoline bottles in front of them.
-Locals will be always willing to help you.
+- Don’t look for the classic gas stations – look for homes with gasoline bottles.

->

-> Burmese cuisine doesn’t belong to the most renowned ones.
+Burmese cuisine doesn’t belong to the most renowned ones.
 Especially if you spent some time in Thailand or Vietnam, you will wish to go back quickly.

 Myanmar street food offers various salty and sweet fried pancakes, rolls, balls – they fry nearly everything.
 We often ate noodles or soups (from 300 MMK).
 You can also get cooked corn, eggs, sweet rice in a banana leaf, piece of watermelon or other fruits.